2026 United States House of Representatives elections in New York: District 21

 The 21st district is based in the North Country and the Adirondack Mountains, and also includes parts of the Mohawk Valley and the Capital District.
 It includes Glens Falls, Lake George, Plattsburgh, Potsdam, Herkimer, and Rome.
 The incumbent is Republican Elise Stefanik, who was re-elected with 62.1% of the vote in 2024.
+She is not seeking re-election.